antonioribeiro/health/README.md

 - Routes for: panel, json result, string result and resource.
 - Configurable panel design.
 - Cache results and calls to services.
+- Schedule checks to automatically receive notifications when a service fails.
 - View app error messages right in the panel.
 - Http response codes 200 and 500, on error, for services like [Envoyer](https://envoyer.io) to keep track of your app health.